 Exu Mirim.
 Mirim is an Indian word for child, thus Exu the Child or Young Exu.
 This name indicates an entire class of entities besides this spirit in particular.
+Verum & the Cult of Quimbanda

 Pontos Riscados of Exu Mirim

 Heramael: Exu Curador, Exu the Healer.